jronak/go-issue-repro/issue-http2-flow-control-perf/README.md

-# HTTP2: slow streams consuming entire request control flow can block other streams
+# HTTP2: slow streams can potentially block other faster streams
-Slow streams which consume entire request control flow could potentially block/slow down other streams.
+Slow stream(s) consuming entire client conn flow control window can block and slowdown other faster streams.

 # What version of Go are you using (go version)?
 go version go1.18.3 darwin/amd64